foreverluiscastro/React-Drinks-App/README.md

 My name is Luis and this is my Beer Fridge React App.

 ## Repository Infromation
-You can find the github repository for this application [here] (https://github.com/foreverluiscastro/React-Drinks-App).
+You can find the github repository for this application [here](https://github.com/foreverluiscastro/React-Drinks-App).

 ### How Does it work?